Fire Danger Period

 To be eligible for a Permit to Burn, you must understand the Fire Danger Ratings.
 Ratings are forecast using Bureau of Meteorology data for up to four days in advance, based on weather and other environmental conditions such as fuel load.

-Before you apply for a permit you need to be aware that:
+Before you apply for a new permit for 2021 you need to be aware that: